Dogs and

 How are dogs cared for in research?

-There are ongoing efforts by the EU to improve dog welfare including improving housing conditions and daily/care handling as well as training dogs to reduce stress during experimental procedures.
+There are ongoing efforts by the EU to improve dog welfare including improving housing conditions and daily care handling as well as training dogs to reduce levels of stress during experimental procedures.
+In these facilities, as well as any other animal facility, veterinarians are on hand seven days a week, and in both the EU and UK, it is a legal requirement that all staff are trained specifically in the care of dogs.

-Dogs housed at both research and breeding facilities are also given access to play areas for mental and physical stimulation, while pregnant dogs are carefully monitored to ensure the health of the mother and her litter, with improved housing conditions close to delivery and during whelping.
+Dogs are a well-understood animal, and it is relatively easy to provide them with good welfare and to be confident that they are happy and well-looked after.
+All dogs housed at both research and breeding facilities are also given access to play areas for mental and physical stimulation, while pregnant dogs are carefully monitored to ensure the health of the mother and her litter, with improved housing conditions close to delivery and during whelping.

 Dogs shall where possible be provided with outside runs.
 Dogs shall not be single-housed for more than four hours at a time.
 A procedure is considered severe if a dog is kept in complete isolation for prolonged periods.”